|

 He is praying about moving back down

 here to Ghana to further assist with the school.
+We are all healthy for the

 most part!